ARTFL-Project/PhiloLogic4/docs/configure_web_app.md

 * The `app/` directory: this contains the web client, and is organized according to functionality and shared components.
 * The `data/`directory contains all the indexes and SQLite tables needing for search and retrieval, as well as database and web configuration files.
 * The `reports/` directory, which contains the major search reports which fetch data from the database by interfacing with the core library, and then return a specialized results report as a JSON object.
 These reports include concordance, KWIC (Key Word In Context), collocation, and time series.
-* The `functions/` directory, which contains all of the generic functions used by individual reports.
-These functions include parsing the query string, loading web configuration options, access control, etc.
 * The `scripts/` directory, which contains standalone CGI scripts that are called directly from JavaScript code on the client side.
 These functions have a very specialized purpose, such as returning the total number of hits for any given query.

 #### <a name="ui"></a>Modifying the behavior of the Web Application ####